6d68/crypto-cloud/README.md

 Services are build on top of Spring Boot, Spring Cloud and Netflix OSS using either Java or Kotlin.

 **DISCLAIMER**: This project is not a perfect use case for a microservice architecture.
-It is only for learning the above-mentioned techniques.
+It is only for learning the above-mentioned techniques what's also the reason for putting all the source code in a single repository.
+For a real world project I recommend to set up each microservice with its own repository and with its own build processes.

 ### Services